 Before you post or hang a sign or notice on campus, please make sure you are following the regulations listed below.
-If something is not addressed or if you have a question, call (304) 384-5310 or come by the Student Center Office and we will assist you.
+If something is not addressed or if you have a question, call (304) 384-5311 or come by the Student Center Office and we will assist you.

-- Signs, posters, and banners must be neat, grammatically correct, and in good taste.
+- > Signs, posters, and banners must be neat, grammatically correct, and in good taste.
 Appearance and condition must be properly maintained at all times.
-If not, it will be removed and thrown away. - Signs, posters, banners, etc. must be approved before posting by the Student Center Office if being posted in the Student Center or by the Building Director if being posted in another facility.
-Please email cworley@concord.edu a copy of any promotional materials before posting them in the Student Center. - Only painter's tape is allowed on paint, wallpaper, bulletin boards, or finished surfaces.
+If not, it will be removed and thrown away. - ➤ Signs, posters, banners, etc. must be approved before posting by the Student Center Office if being posted in the Student Center or by the Building Director if being posted in another facility.
+Please email clively@concord.edu a copy of any promotional materials before posting them in the Student Center.
+Any promotional materials you'd like to distribute off campus must be approved by Amy Pitzer (pitzer@concord.edu) - > Only painter's tape is allowed on paint, wallpaper, bulletin boards, or finished surfaces.
 Do not place any advertising on glass doors or windows. - > No pins, tacks, or other fasteners allowed on draperies or walls, etc. - Posters/banners must be related to events sponsored by a recognized campus group and all such advertising must include the name of the sponsoring group.
-Student sponsored events must have an approved Activity Form filed in the Student Center Office before the event is officially scheduled.

-- > Banners are allowed in the stairwells only and shall be no larger than 3' x 6'. - > Posters should be no larger than 14" x 22". - > Advertising of events or businesses where alcohol is served or sold is prohibited. - > You are responsible for the complete removal within 24 hours following the event.
+Student sponsored events must have an approved Activity Form filed in the Student Center Office before the event is officially scheduled. - ➤ Banners are allowed in the stairwells only and shall be no larger than 3' x 6'. - Posters should be no larger than 14" x 22". - > Advertising of events or businesses where alcohol is served or sold is prohibited. - > You are responsible for the complete removal within 24 hours following the event.
 Failure to comply will result in denial of future requests for advertising.
-ONLY signs placed by the University may remain longer. - > No materials are to be placed on vehicles. (per Campus Police) - Hanging of street signs must be approved by the Director of the Physical Plant and may not be placed over any traffic control signs. - Any posting of commercial advertising by off-campus individuals or groups is restricted to the approval of each Building Director and if approved, is governed by the above restrictions.
+ONLY signs placed by the University may remain longer. - > No materials are to be placed on vehicles. (per Campus Police) - > Hanging of street signs must be approved by the Director of the Physical Plant and may not be placed over any traffic control signs. - ➤ Any posting of commercial advertising by off-campus individuals or groups is restricted to the approval of each Building Director and if approved, is governed by the above restrictions.